JoshuaKGoldberg/TypeStat/packages/ts-enhance/docs/Architecture.md

 if the first round runs on `a.ts` and `b.ts`, the second will start on `c.ts`.

 Rounds stop after those thresholds to allow Automutate to write mutations regularly.
-TypeStat crashing before a round is complete shouldn't lose all accumulated mutations.
+`ts-enhance` crashing before a round is complete shouldn't lose all accumulated mutations.

-Once TypeStat has visited each file, it will either:
+Once `ts-enhance` has visited each file, it will either:

 - Stop if no file had mutations applied
 - Restart _(and reload language services)_ if any file had mutations applied